thanhlongmuah/gphoto-webui/README.md

 gphoto-webui
 ============

-This is a duplicate and extension of the original gphoto-webui project.
+This started out as an extension of the original gphoto-webui project, but it has become much more, including a rewrite.
 The original project can be found here: https://github.com/theonemule/gphoto-webui